Antioxidants are a buzzing term often used in discussions of the most healthy foods.

 There you have it!

-We just went over what antioxidants are and what antioxidants do.
+We just went over what antioxidants are and why they are important.

 To recap, antioxidants are nothing but a collective group of minerals and vitamins found mainly in plant-based foods that keep our bodies healthy.
 And they do that by fighting against free radicals —oxidants.